feefladder/higherspace/book/src/geometry.md

 o3o5x
 ```

+This is a stack of all platonic sol

 ```
 o3o3o5x <- 120-cell
 ```

-Rather, they rely on "partial stott expansion"/[Expanded Kaleido-faceting](https://bendwavy.org/klitzing/explain/ekf.htm) ([J91](https://qfbix.info/4d/, J92), "snubbing" (J84, J85), cut-open-and-modify (J86, J88, J89).
+Rather, they rely on "partial stott expansion"/[Expanded Kaleido-faceting](https://bendwavy.org/klitzing/explain/ekf.htm) ([J91](https://qfbox.info/4d/, J92), "snubbing" (J84, J85), cut-open-and-modify (J86, J88, J89).
 It has been proven (Johnson, 1966) that these are the only 3-dimensional convex polyhedra with regular faces.
 The interesting question thereafter is: [How many of those exist in 4D](http://hi.gher.space/wiki/CRF_polychora_discovery_project)?
 We know that the number is finite, but very large.
 The 600-cell alone has over a billion separate diminishings.
 Therefore, the search is mostly centered on "interesting" or crown-jewel-like polychora.
 Especially the question of the existence of non-prismatic polychora that have cut-open-and-modify or snub Johnson Solids remains open as a smaller sub-question.
 Now, that would require a brute-force search algorithm on 4-dimensional geometry, which I set out to lay the groundwork for.

 My main interest in 4D geometry, however, is an artistic one, and one of the most beautiful things of 4D are Dr. Richard Klitzing's Lace Cities.
 Below, I have used the []"pentagonal lace city" of the 600-cell](https://bendwavy.org/klitzing/incmats/ex.htm) to describe electrostatic potential. (the polychoron is cut in half and the "halves" are put on each other)
 ```